The organic obsession over the last few years has revived our interest in botanical skincare.

 C18:2 pu Linoleic Acid 3-4%

-As you can see the benefits of castor oil are numerous.
+As you can see, the benefits of castor oil in skincare are vast.

-Sadly as with many things in nature, castor oil is subject to refining, which rob the oil of its important properties.
+Sadly it is worth mentioning, as, with most things in nature, castor oil is subject to refining, which robs the oil of its important properties.